 Paul Francis: Where is MVP’s Head Coach Now?

-The Netflix documentary series, ‘Sprint: The World’s Fastest Humans,’ revolved around some of the world’s fastest athletes as they competed for the 2023 World Championship 100m and 200m titles.
+The Netflix documentary series ‘Sprint’ revolves around some of the world’s fastest athletes as they compete in various international tournaments, with season 2 focusing on the 2024 Olympics.
 The main rivalry, especially in the women’s events, was between Jamaica and the US, with both athletes and coaches locking horns.
 Paul Francis, Shericka Jackson’s coach, seemed unfazed by his counterpart’s mind games and continued watching over his pupils’ training.
 With many of the track and field veterans holding Paul and his brother, Stephen Francis, in very high regard, some may find themselves seeking to learn more about the taciturn head coach.

 Paul Francis Co-Founded MVP with Stephen Francis